 How does Jane store credit card data?

-In fact, No credit card data is stored in Jane.
+In fact, no credit card data is stored in Jane.
+See below for how that’s possible!

 But I enter credit card information into Jane.
 Isn’t the data stored in Jane?